Manny27nyc/Bitcoin_Notarized_SignKit/README.md

 - Fork hash-diff monitoring
 - GitHub takedown via DMCA

-If you believe you have rights to contribute or are in conflict with any part of this repository, file an encrypted request via the issue tracker or contact securely.
+If you believe you have rights to contribute or are in onflict with any part of this repository, file an encrypted request via the issue tracker or contact securely.

 ---